There are plenty of things to worry about in everyday life.

 “Other moms are better dressed, better rested, better homemakers and just plain better than me!”

 “Their kids are better dressed, have better rooms, better birthday parties and more fun than mine.”

-“They do exciting things with their days like take daily trips to Disneyland.”
+“They do exciting things with their days like take daily trips to the zoo.”

 Compared to that, I stink at motherhood!

 5. Time is passing fast and my baby is getting older.

 Gretchen Rubin said, “The days are long and the years are short.”

 I am caught in the middle of the struggle between the long days and the short years.
 Sometimes, the long days just about suck me dry of attention, patience, energy, and joy.
 And yet, I know and am seeing firsthand that the years are so very short.